alankrantas/alankrantas.github.io/README.md

 2. Add a "view item" component under `/src/lib/components/viewitem-content`.
 3. Add a 800x400 px JPEG image under `/static/main`.

+The rest will be taken care by the site itself.

 ---

 ## Local Development